 Most teaching takes place during the autumn (September — December) and spring terms (January — March) with a small number of modules, but mainly revision classes and exams, taking place during the summer term (April — June).

-Students who leave in December will have alternative assessments set to replace the summer term exams (normally submitted in January).
+Students who leave in December will have alternative assessments set to replace the summer term exams.
+These are completed remotely over the Christmas and New Year holiday period, and normally submitted online in January.

 Students are expected to study 60 ECTS (120 UK credits) in a full year, or 30 ECTS (60 UK credits) per Study Block.
 Students are not permitted to study more than these maximum credit loads.

 We have a wide choice of modules available for students to apply for.

 You can find a full description for each module with further information about content, teaching and learning methods, outcomes and contact hours.